umbraco/UmbracoDocs/12/umbraco-forms/developer/extending/adding-a-fieldtype.md

 - `Description` - the description of the field presented in the backoffice.
 - `Icon` - the icon of the field presented in the backoffice form builder user interface.
 - `DataType` - specifies the type of data stored by the field.
 Options are `String`, `LongString`, `Integer`, `DataTime` or `Bit` (boolean).
+- `SupportsMandatory` - indicates whether mandatory validation can be used with the field (defaults to `true`).
+- `MandatoryByDefault` - indicates whether the field will be mandatory by default when added to a form (defaults to `false`).
-- `SupportsRegex` - indicates whether pattern based validation using regular expressions can be used with the field.
+- `SupportsRegex` - indicates whether pattern based validation using regular expressions can be used with the field (defaults to `false`).
+- `SupportsPreValues` - indicates whether prevalues are supported by the field (defaults to `false`).
 - `FieldTypeViewName` - indicates the name of the partial view used to render the field.
 - `RenderInputType`- indicates how the field should be rendered within the theme, as defined with the `RenderInputType` enum.
 The default is `Single` for a single input field. `Multiple` should be used for multiple input fields such as checkbox lists. `Custom` is used for fields without visible input fields.
+- ``

 You will then need to register this new field as a dependency.